Mahathi1992/Mahathi1992.github.io/_pages/cv.md

 Education
 ======
 * B.E. in Electronics and Instrumentation, SJCE Mysore, 2014
-* M.S. in Control Theory and Applications, Indian Institute of Technology Kanpur, 2019
+* M.Tech. in Control Theory and Applications, Indian Institute of Technology Kanpur, 2019
 * Ph.D in Control Theory and Applications, Indian Institute of Technology Kanpur, 2020 (expected)

 Work experience